liubovch/ts_primer_design/README.md

-# Design of primer for Knomics
+# Design of species-specific primers